 Where to go if we don’t know where to go?

-„Where to go if we don’t know where to go?“ was the title of a conference I missed earlier this year.
-Since their very first announcing post I am still with this question: Where do we choose to go if we have no goal defined?
+“Where to go if we don’t know where to go?” was the title of a conference I missed earlier this year.
+Since their very first announcing post I am still pondering with this question: Where do we choose to go if we have no goal defined?
 The tradition of first putting a goal ahead of all your actions is firmly established in our culture.
-Its basis though is a win-lose scenario, a hidden agenda of checkboxes and the opportunity for crises to show off and be turned down.
+It’s a given though it is obviously a win-lose scenario, a hidden agenda of checkboxes and the opportunity for crises to show off and be turned down.

 Traveling the world though I figured there are places where my mapping systems, may it be a printed street map or a digital map based on my GPS, were no help at all because they could not even make sense of the circumstances on site either because the streets were not mapped or had no names at all or because the system buildings, entrances and directions were organised in systems far different from our ones.
 I had to let go, lose control and direction and – adapt.

 “Crisis” presupposes a largely smoothly functioning normal state, which is then shockingly interrupted – and to which, once the crisis has been overcome, one returns to it.
 But what if there is no normal state to return to?
 What if what we call crises – complex, non-predictable nor solveable situations – turn out to be a lasting phenomenon?
 Persevering, juggling with problems rather than solving them suddenly becomes the great success.
 Emerging countries, huge countries like India for example that are used to manage complex unsolvable situations or people with chronic illnesses become important inspirations – or might we call them influencer?